Assassination of George I of Greece: Profile of Alexandros Schinas

 Alexandros Schinas, after his arrest (1913).

 Although Alexandros Schinas is considered one of the most famous anarchist assassins of the early 20th century, his profile remains unclear, much like other infamous assassins such as Luigi Lucheni (who assassinated Empress Elisabeth of Austria) or Leon Czolgosz (who assassinated US President William McKinley).
 Various conspiracy theories, once propagated by the Greek authorities, have suggested that Schinas may have been an agent for the Ottomans, Bulgarians, the Dual Alliance (Germany and Austria-Hungary (Note: Constantine, the crown prince, is described as "very Prussian" and is married to the German princess Sophia of Prussia.
 He is suspected of sympathizing with Germany, which is seen as detrimental to Greece.)), or Macedonian nationalists.
-However, no concrete evidence has surfaced to support these claims, and no nationalist group claimed responsibility for the assassination of King George I. Experts point out that the assassination disrupted the fragile peace between Greeks and Bulgarians, and that King George I had already planned to abdicate in favor of Constantine at his upcoming golden jubilee, making any intervention by the Dual Alliance was unnecessary to secure Constantine's succession to the throne.
+However, no concrete evidence has surfaced to support these claims, and no nationalist group claimed responsibility for the assassination of King George I. Experts point out that the assassination disrupted the fragile peace between Greeks and Bulgarians, and that King George I had already planned to abdicate in favor of Constantine at his upcoming golden jubilee, making any intervention by the Dual Alliance unnecessary to secure Constantine's succession to the throne.

 The government of Greece initially denied any political motive for the regicide, but during an interview in prison, a journalist asked Alexandros Schinas, "Are you an anarchist?"
 Schinas responded:

 Other theories about the reasons for the assassination have emerged.
 Some suggest that it was a revenge act against the king, who allegedly refused a government aid request from Schinas in 1911.
 Another theory is that Schinas lost a significant inheritance on the Greek stock market, and he was in poor health and discouraged before the attack.
 An article in The New York Times in 1914, discussing recent political assassinations, does not mention Schinas among the "anarchists who believe in militant tactics."
 However, it describes the assassin of George I as "a Greek named Alexandros Schinas who was probably half demented."

 Alexandros Schinas himself attributed his actions to "delusions" caused by tuberculosis: